shohoku11wrj/shohoku11wrj.github.com/_posts/Technology/2015-07-24-ios-respond-ui-event-by-delegate.md

 In the [last post](/way/ios-embed-table-view-cell-in-xib/) I talked about how to Customsize an UI Widget.

-There is a use case that we would like to respond some UI event of the widget in one View Controller.
+There is a use case: respond some UI event of the Widget in another View Controller.

-The logic is rely on the outside View Controller.
+The logic is rely on the outside View Controller after the Widget has been defined.
+So we can not implement the UI event handler until we refered the Widget inside a View Controller.

-Also, if I put several this kind of widgets on the same screen, their click event should be different which I would like to impelment respectively.
+Also, if I put several this kind of widgets on the same screen, their click event should be impelmented respectively.

 <!--preview-->